 Pack Lightly and Bring Layers

-In brief, my top tips for packing:
+In brief, our top tips for packing:

 - Make a list before you begin.
 It doesn't have to be overly detailed, but a general outline of what you'll need.